Skip to content

 Standard fix didn’t work?
 Get the deeper diagnostic.

-If you’ve worked through system clock, Run as Administrator, IE SSL/TLS settings, antivirus pause, and reset update — and 15240 persists — the cause is past surface configuration.
-Book a 30-minute Certified ProAdvisor diagnostic to identify and repair the component-level issue.
-Fixed-fee scope, typically $500–$1,500.
+If you’ve worked through the system clock, Run as Administrator, IE SSL/TLS settings, antivirus pause, and reset update — and 15240 persists — the cause is past surface configuration.
+A 30-minute Certified ProAdvisor diagnostic identifies and repairs the component-level issue, fixed-fee, typically $500–$1,500.
+Independent ProAdvisor firm.